proxmox/ceph/ceph/src/seastar/doc/compatibility.md

      server_socket::accept() API that returns a non-variadic
      future
    - Seastar_API_LEVEL=6 makes futures non-variadic
+   - Seastar_API_LEVEL=7 unifies CPU scheduling groups and IO priority classes "while at it" file_impl API is forced to accept io_intent argument

 Applications can use an old API_LEVEL during a transition period, fix their code, and move to the new API_LEVEL.